Zeinabu irene Davis: Films

 Zeinabu irene Davis captures black woman icons with her unapologetic and undistorted lens.
 She depicts the life of Clora Bryant, the star and protagonist of Trumpetistically, Clora Bryant, as experiences setbacks from stereotyping and unfair treatment in the jazz world, despite her widely-recognized talent and unwavering passion.
 The 1989 film dives into the life and struggles of Clora Bryant–an indisputable jazz icon–through the documentary lens of the unheeded real.
 Beginning with her early life when she fell in love with the trumpet and ending well after Bryant lost her ability to play, this documentary shows how one woman defied the odds to become of the best trumpet players of any generation.

 One thing that was clearly illustrated in this 57-minute documentary was the importance of remembrance and inheritance in African American culture.
-The emphasis Bryant placed on teaching her sons the importance of carrying a note, demonstrated Black women’s pride in sharing both their talent and their secrets to overcoming racist and sexist obstacles with younger generations (Trumpetistically, Clara Bryant).
+The emphasis Bryant placed on teaching her sons the importance of carrying a note, demonstrated Black women's pride in sharing both their talent and their secrets to overcoming racist and sexist obstacles with younger generations (Trumpetistically, Clara Bryant).
 She wanted them to achieve success while remembering their history and the sacrifices that not only she, but their ancestors made for their betterment.
-Women like Bryant wanted to leave the world knowing not only that their craft would live on, but that their children, loved ones, friends, and young Black people in general could take a easier route to discovering their true identity and freedom.
+Women like Bryant wanted to leave the world knowing not only that their craft would live on, but that their children, loved ones, friends, and young Black people in general could take an easier route to discovering their true identity and freedom.
 One thing that Bryant did not want to pass on is her trauma.
 She endured hardships and sacrificed so that the future generations would not have to do the same.
 However, this is America; a system built upon structural racism and a racial hierarchy that scorns everyone who is not at the top.
 The trauma has endured.
 It has spanned decades with no end in sight.
 How do we stop it?
-One element that Davis’s work achieves is emphasizing the importance of inheritance and the role that trauma plays in affecting multiple generations of Black Americans without recreating or causing new trauma.
+One element that Davis's work achieves is emphasizing the importance of inheritance and the role that trauma plays in affecting multiple generations of Black Americans without recreating or causing new trauma.